PatrickJS/PatrickJS-starter/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

+All variables dependent on local environment (dev, test, production) should be defined in `.env.js` file.
+During instalation you should create this file as copy of `.env.example.js` file and edit that copy by change/add variables.

+After any edition of `.env.js` file you should restart webpack (and rebuild application).

 # AoT Don'ts
 The following are some things that will make AoT compile fail.